 The annual inflation rate in Canada rose to 1.1% in February of 2021 from 1% in January and below market expectations of 1.3%.
 Still, it is the steepest inflation rate in a year mainly due to higher gasoline prices (5%), which posted the first increase since February of 2020.
 Additional upward pressure came from costs of food (1.8%), of which food purchased from restaurants (2.9%) and food purchased from stores (1.3%); shelter (1.4%) and health and personal care (1.3%).
 Excluding gasoline, inflation was 1.0%, down from 1.3% in January.
 On a monthly basis, consumer prices were up 0.5%, following a 0.6% increase in the prior month and missing market expectations of 0.7%. source: Statistics Canada

 Inflation Rate in Canada averaged 3.10 percent from 1915 until 2021, reaching an all time high of 21.60 percent in June of 1920 and a record low of -17.80 percent in June of 1921.
 This page provides - Canada Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Canada Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-Inflation Rate in Canada is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Canada to stand at 2.20 in 12 months time.
-In the long-term, the Canada Inflation Rate is projected to trend around 2.10 percent in 2020, according to our econometric models.
+Inflation Rate in Canada is expected to be 1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Canada to stand at 1.60 in 12 months time.
+In the long-term, the Canada Inflation Rate is projected to trend around 2.20 percent in 2022 and 2.00 percent in 2023, according to our econometric models.